radicaldirectory/rd-component-library/README.md

+this repo was an attempt to make a component library with TSDX, which has been abandoned due to TSDX no longer being actively maintained and it being too much of a hassle to maintain all the dependencies correctly

 # TSDX React w/ Storybook User Guide

 Congrats!
 You just saved yourself hours of work by bootstrapping this project with TSDX.
 Let’s get you oriented with what’s here and how to use it.